 The simplest method is to conduct a Google search for your website on the Google Chrome browser.
 Then, in the search results, click on the little arrow next to a URL, which will bring up a tiny drop-down menu with a link to the saved version.

 The second method requires knowing the URL of the website you want to see the cached version.
+Also, it requires to use a Google Cache Checker that enables the viewing of cached web pages while providing detailed information about the exact date and time of their caching.

 Enter the URL of the website in the Google Cache Checker below to search Google Cache.
 Click on Search Google Cache, and it will redirect you to Google's cache of your cached website.